 I interviewed a mom in the community who had some wise words to share about juggling being a mom and running a business at the same time. a mix that can be challenging and straining.
 But here today, I have sister Joemyma, who has found the key to achieving this with great success.
-A dynamic mother of two daughters and young grandmother of two, who runs a home and her own business… but always puts her faith first.
+A dynamic mother of two daughters and a young grandmother of four, she runs a home and has her own business…making time to put her faith first.

-ME: Asalamualiakum Sister.
-Jazakallah for taking time out of you busy schedule to chat to us.
+ME: Asalamualiakum Sister Joemyma.
+Jazakallah khair for taking time out of your busy schedule to chat with us.

-SISTER J: Wa Alaikum Salaam!
-(Smiles) It’s always good to take a bit of a break!
+SISTER JOEMYMA: Wa Alaikum Salaam!
+(Smiles).
+It’s always good to take a bit of a break.

 ME: So sister, explain to me a day in the life of a mom who works from home?